buddha-maitreya/Sariputra-frontend/README.md

 # Sariputra Frontend 🕉️

-**Wisdom from the Teachings of Siddhartha Gautama and Maitreya**
+**Wisdom from Ageless Teachings**

-This is the frontend React application for Sariputra, a wisdom-seeking platform based on the profound teachings of Siddhartha Gautama (the historical Buddha) and Maitreya (the future Buddha).
+This is the frontend React application for Sariputra, a wisdom-seeking platform based on ageless wisdom and profound teachings from masters of wisdom since the beginningless past.

 ## ✨ Features

 - 🎯 **Ask Questions**: Submit questions and receive wisdom-based guidance
-- 🕉️ **Spiritual Wisdom**: Responses rooted in the teachings of Siddhartha and Maitreya
+- 🕉️ **Spiritual Wisdom**: Responses rooted in ageless wisdom
 - 📱 **Responsive Design**: Beautiful, mobile-first interface
 - 🔐 **User Authentication**: Account creation and secure login
 - 📚 **Question History**: Track your spiritual journey over time